syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPullToRefresh/Getting-Started.md

 Refer to the following code example to switch to the `TransitionType.Push` mode of transition:

 As we discussed above.
-You can aslo set TransitionType Mode to SfPullToRefresh via StoryBoard refer the below image.
+You can also set TransitionType Mode to SfPullToRefresh via StoryBoard refer the below image.

 ![](GettingStarted_images/GettingStarted_StoryBoard_SfPullToRefresh_TransitionType_Push.png)